ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 We have discussed how the primary index is a flat uncompressed array file (primary.idx), containing index marks that are numbered starting at 0.

-Similarily, a mark file is also a flat uncompressed array file (*.mrk) containing marks that are numbered starting at 0.
+Similarly, a mark file is also a flat uncompressed array file (*.mrk) containing marks that are numbered starting at 0.

 Once ClickHouse has identified and selected the index mark for a granule that can possibly contain matching rows for a query, a positional array lookup can be performed in the mark files in order to obtain the physical locations of the granule.